hipc-book/hipc-book.github.io/_lectures/8-accelerators.md

 ## What is CUDA?

 CUDA (Compute Unified Device Architecture) is a parallel computing platform and application programming interface (API) that enables software to leverage certain types of graphics processing units (GPUs) for general-purpose processing -- a method known as general-purpose computing on GPUs (GPGPU).
 CUDA provides a software layer with a C-like programming interface, granting direct access to the GPU's virtual instruction set and parallel computing elements for executing compute kernels.
-First released by NVIDIA in 2007, CUDA was designed not for graphics but for parallel computation, allowing GPUs to handle many parallelized floating-point computations.
+First released by NVIDIA in 2007, CUDA was designed not for graphics but for parallel computation, allowing GPUs to handle many parallelised floating-point computations.

 <iframe width="560" height="315" class="center" src="https://www.youtube.com/embed/IzU4AVcMFys" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""></iframe>